 Reliance on a Tax Advisor

-To rely in good faith on the advice of a tax advisor, the taxpayer must show that:
+To rely in good faith on the advice of a tax attorney, the taxpayer must show that:

-- The tax adviser was a competent professional who had sufficient expertise to justify reliance,
+- The tax attorney was a competent professional who had sufficient expertise to justify reliance,

-- The taxpayer provided necessary and accurate information to the tax adviser, and
+- The taxpayer provided necessary and accurate information to the tax attorney, and

 - the taxpayer actually relied in good faith on the adviser’s judgment.

 Here, the court easily found that the second and third elements were met.
 The first element as to whether the accountant was a competent professional was the real issue in dispute.